The Block (British TV series)

 The Block is a British reality television show that aired on ITV from 3 August to 21 September 2004, based on the Australian series of the same name.
-The show is presented by Lisa Rogers with Nicholas Cowell judging the properties.
+The show was presented by Lisa Rogers with Nicholas Cowell judging the properties.
 The show also had a sister show on ITV2 hosted by Matt Brown.

+The show was ITV's third series in 2004 with a property makeover reality TV theme, following Trouble in Paradise and Building the Dream.

 Format

 The show followed 4 couples renovating four identical apartments in Brighton, with each couple given a budget of £25,000 to do so.
 They had to live in the apartments while continuing their daily lives.

 Each week the couples are required to complete renovating a room in their apartment.
 At the end of each week's episode the room was judged by property expert Nicholas Cowell (brother of Simon Cowell) and the best couple won a prize (either furniture or building materials).

+At the end of the series, the finished apartments were all put up for auction and the couple whose apartment was sold for the highest value won £50,000.

+Broadcast

+The series originally aired on Tuesdays at 9pm, but later moved to an 11pm slot on the same night due to poor ratings.